 The steering, engine controls, engine instruments and switches for exterior equipment and navigation lights are located on the helm station.
 The helm station is designed to provide good visibility, room for electronics and a more functional control station.
-Steps on the side of the helm provide access to the walk thru windshield and the deck when the boat is at the dock or at anchor.

 The steering helm and engine controls are located on the rear of the helm console.
 The helm switch panels are just forward of the helm and the engine ignition switches are located on separate panels below the steering wheel.
 The circuit breakers for the helm activated accessories are located in a panel below the steering wheel.